 Download live/work unit floorplans.

-To be added to the wait list, please email: firstname.lastname@example.org.
+To apply for a unit or be added to the wait list, please email: email@example.com.
 Include the following information:

-Rent limits for Artspace Brookland Lofts are 60% of the area medium income:
+Income limits for Artspace Brookland Lofts are 60% of the area medium income and based on household size.

 Mondays and Tuesdays from 9:00 a.m. - 5:00 p.m.